Chroma-CITI/namosim/README.md

 - ROS2 (we have tested ros-iron but others may work too)
 - RVIZ2

+## Documentation

+You can find the docs site [here](https://chroma.gitlabpages.inria.fr/namo/namosim/).

 ## Quickstart

 This project uses [poetry](https://python-poetry.org/) for packaging and dependency management.
 If you